Tyrrrz/Contextual/Readme.md

 ### Sharing contexts between threads

-The underlying implementation in Contextual makes use of [`AsyncLocal`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.asynclocal-1) to synchronize context stacks between threads.
+The underlying implementation makes use of [`AsyncLocal`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.asynclocal-1) to synchronize contexts between threads.
-This means that if one async method calls another async method (which may get executed on a different thread), they will both have access to the same stack:
+This means that if one async method calls another async method, they will both have access to the same contexts, even if they end up executing on different threads:

 ```csharp
 async Task PrintValueAsync()